TerminalMC/ClientSort/README.md

 If you want operations to ignore specific slots, you can click on the slots while viewing the editor screen to add them to the ignore-list for that type of inventory.

+This may be particularly useful for modded inventories with special attachment slots, if ClientSort does not recognize that they are not part of the main inventory.

 #### Clientside Policies (v2)

 ClientSort uses a policy system to determine when to allow operations, when to show the trigger